gift-framework/gift/docs/scientific/gift_preprint_full.md

 Recent work on E₈ applications to particle physics has explored octonionic approaches to exceptional symmetries and division algebra structures encoding particle quantum numbers.
 Our approach differs fundamentally by utilizing E₈×E₈ as geometric information substrate rather than direct particle embedding.
 This circumvents the Distler-Garibaldi impossibility theorem (which proves that embedding all three fermion generations in E₈ without mirror fermions is mathematically impossible) because GIFT does not attempt fermion embedding within E₈ structure.
 Instead, fermion generations emerge through K₇ cohomological structure during the second reduction stage, where the 21 harmonic 2-forms and 77 harmonic 3-forms of H*(K₇) provide the requisite degrees of freedom for chiral fermion realization without mirror partners.

-For complete algebraic structure and root system analysis, see Technical Supplement Part I.
+Complete E₈×E₈ algebraic structure with root system decomposition is presented in Technical Supplement Section 1.
+Computational implementation of the 240 roots utilizes optimized algorithms described in Technical Supplement Section 2.1.

 #### Dimensional Reduction Hierarchy